About Snackbar Games

 Interested in joining the staff?
 Check out our Join Us page.

 Andrew took on the role of Features Editor in October 2012, and oversees the site’s voice and special projects.
-Since joining the site in July 2009, Andrew has written the New Game+ column, and he has co-hosted the site’s podcast.
+Since joining the site in July 2009, Andrew has written the New Game+ column, and he has co-hosted the site’s shows.
 He has a passion for game music and the game crafting process.

 Chris has been a writer for Snackbar since 2005, when the site merged with Disc Read Error.
 He has been a Nintendo fan ever since the days of Mega Man 2 and has fond memories of playing Atari 2600 games with his father before that.
 Every week he attends a local board gaming group, a source of many Unplugged features here at Snackbar.